Osteoporosis drug helps Amgen third-quarter profit beat estimates

 Sales of Prolia rose 11% to $701 million, ahead of the average analyst estimate of $688 million.

-Psoriasis drug Otezla, acquired from Celgene Corp in November, had sales of $538 million for the quarter, falling short of analyst expectations of $587 million.
+Psoriasis drug Otezla, acquired from Celgene Corp in November, had sales of $538 million for the quarter.
+Amgen said Otezla is expected to maintain its double-digit year-on-year volume growth trend, adding that as an oral pill, it is less affected by COVID-19.

-Sales of Amgen's older arthritis drug Enbrel fell 3% year-over-year to $1.3 billion as the drug continued to lose market share in the quarter.
-That still topped analysts' expectations of $1.26 billion.
+Sales of Amgen's older arthritis drug Enbrel fell 3% year-on-year to $1.3 billion as the drug continued to lose market share in the quarter.

 ((deena.beasley@thomsonreuters.com; 213 955 6746; Reuters Messaging: deena.beasley.thomsonreuters.com@reuters.net))